-{\it Introduction.} When waves travel through a weakly disordered smooth medium with a correlation length greater than their wavelength, they generate unexpectedly long and narrow filaments, known as branches.
-Rather than forming entirely random speckle patterns, the smoothly varying disordered potential focuses the waves into filaments that split and create a tree-like structure.
-This phenomenon is referred to as branched flow (BF).
-Originally observed in electrons \cite{Topinka01,Aidala07,Jura07,Maryenko12,Liu13} and microwave cavities \cite{Hohmann10,Barkhofen13}, BFs have then been anticipated to occur across a wide range of wave phenomena with vastly different wavelengths \cite{heller21}.
-In particular, BFs may serve as a catalyst for the emergence of extreme nonlinear events \cite{green19,yuan22,jiang23branching,Mattheakis15,Mattheakis16}.
-In this regard, they have been proposed as a focusing mechanism that could explain the formation of freak waves on the ocean \cite{white88,berry05,berry08,heller08,ying11,Degueldre16}.
-The occurrence of BFs has also been suggested for sound waves \cite{Wolfson01}, ultra-relativistic electrons in graphene \cite{Mattheakis18}, flexural waves in elastic plates \cite{jose23branched}, while it can act as a conduit for energy transmission within scattering media \cite{brandstotter}.
-The concept of BF has also been extended to random potentials in space and time \cite{stavina22}, to high Brillouin zones of periodic potentials \cite{daza21,wagemakers25}, and even to active random walks and the formation of ant trail patterns \cite{mok23}.
-More recently, BFs have been observed experimentally with optical waves propagating in soap films \cite{patsyk20}, and the control of light branched flow through weakly disordered media has become an important challenge \cite{brandstotter,chang24,rotter17,cao}.
+{\it Introduction.} Waves passing through a weakly disordered smooth medium with a correlation radius larger than the wavelength form long, narrow filaments called branches.
+Instead of random speckle patterns, the disordered potential focuses waves into branches that split, creating a tree-like structure, known as branched flow (BF).
+Originally observed in electrons \cite{Topinka01,Aidala07,Jura07,Maryenko12,Liu13} and microwave cavities \cite{Hohmann10,Barkhofen13}, BFs have then been anticipated to occur with vastly different wavelength scales \cite{heller21}.
+They may serve as a catalyst for the emergence of extreme nonlinear events \cite{green19,yuan22,jiang23branching,Mattheakis15,Mattheakis16}, and freak waves on the ocean \cite{white88,berry05,berry08,heller08,ying11,Degueldre16}.
+BFs have also been suggested to occur for sound waves \cite{Wolfson01}, ultra-relativistic electrons in graphene \cite{Mattheakis18}, flexural waves in elastic plates \cite{jose23branched}, while they can act as a conduit for energy transmission in scattering media \cite{brandstotter}.
+BFs have been extended to random potentials in space and time \cite{stavina22}, to periodic potentials \cite{daza21,wagemakers25}, and even to active random walks \cite{mok23}.
+More recently, BFs have been observed experimentally with optical waves propagating in soap films \cite{patsyk20}, and the control of light BF through weakly disordered media has become an important challenge \cite{brandstotter,chang24,rotter17,cao}.